GraspDiffusion: Synthesizing Realistic Whole-body Hand-Object Interaction

 \subsection{Quantitative Results}

 \textbf{Full-body generation quality} To assess the generation quality, we adopt Frechet Inception Distance (FID) \cite{Heusel2017FID} and Kernel Inception Distance (KID) \cite{Binkowski2018KID}.
 We compare our results with three baseline models: (1) a finetuned Stable Diffusion v1.5 model \cite{Rombach2021HighResolutionIS} conditioned only by the text description; (2) ControlNet \cite{Zhang_2023_ICCV} with multiple control input; (3) Champ \cite{zhu2024champ}, a human image animation method that uses SMPL-X sequences.
 For Champ, we separately generate a human image as reference and control the body pose of the reference image using Champ's guidance encoders, without using its motion module.
-We randomly select 5K images from the training set from our novel human-object dataset for comparison.
+We used the 5K testing set from our novel human-object dataset for comparison.
 In addition, to assess the alignment between the intended text prompt and the generated image's interaction context, we use CLIPScore \cite{hessel-etal-2021-clipscore} as an additional evaluation metric.
 As shown in Table \ref{tab:comparisonfid}, our method can improve image quality and prompt alignment in generating images with human-object interaction.

 \textbf{Hand-grasp generation quality} We also assess the quality of hand-centric images from the hand refinement pipeline, based on both image quality and plausible hand-object pose.
 To measure instances of successful hand-object contact, we adopt the contact evaluation setup in Affordance Diffusion \cite{Ye2023AffordanceDS} and utilize a widely used hand-object detector \cite{rong2021frankmocap} to measure the object's contact status.
 We compare our results with three baseline models : (1) a depth-based ControlNet, (2) HandRefiner \cite{lu2023handrefiner}, and (3) Affordance Diffusion \cite{Ye2023AffordanceDS}.
 We evaluated on a subset of the DexYCB dataset \cite{Chao2021DexYCBAB}.
 We report the results in Table \ref{tab:comparisonhand}, which shows that our method is capable of outperforming previous methods in creating hand-object images with accurate contact.